Application for Venture Capital Fund Manager (VCFM) Licence

 Financial Requirements

-There is no minimum base capital and other financial resource requirement.
+There is no minimum base capital or other financial resource requirements.

 Staffing Requirements